amandawang90-spec/neuefische-data-analysis-180825-muesli_eda_project/muesli_eda_project/README.md

 * Main questions should be answered first -> Think MVP (minimum viable product) and POC (proof of concept)
 * Iterate: go deeper, go prettier, go better
 * Clean up .. feel free to delete things that are not useful anymore (even if you spent loads of time on it!)

+## Suggested workflow for git

+* one person forks this repository
+* add the other team members as a collaborators
+* recommended but not necessary: work on your own branch.
+* split tasks in your group, push results and merge into main if other person needs your results.
+* in the end: merge everyhting into the main branch
+* at the final step the other person can fork the final state of the repo.

 **Have fun and do not stress yourself too much!!!**